 The counseling process is a collaborative effort between the counselor and the client.
 It involves the following stages: establishing a trusting relationship, exploring the client’s issues and goals, developing a treatment plan, implementing interventions, and evaluating progress.
 Ethical principles and professional standards guide the counseling process.

 To proceed with scheduling an intake appointment, you will need to email Mr. Jackson at Cjackson@thehelpingcounselor.com.
 He will respond using Microsoft Outlook’s HIPAA-approved and encrypted email to ensure your confidentiality.
 If you request to use unencrypted email, please understand that someone can intercept our emails and break your privacy.
 When you send your email, please indicate what problems you would like to work on and/or goals you would like to achieve.
-Once The Helping Counselor receives your email, we will usually contact you within 24 business hours; however, rarely it may take up to 48 business hours based on client care.
+Once the Biracial Counselors receives your email, we will usually contact you within 24 business hours; however, rarely it may take up to 48 business hours based on client care.

 If You are In A Crisis, Get Help Immediately!

-If you’re in pain, struggling, and needing immediate help then call 911, go to the nearest emergency department, call lifeline at 1-800-273-8255, or chat through their Lifeline Chat services.
+If you’re in pain, struggling, and needing immediate help then call 911, go to the nearest emergency department, call lifeline at 988, or chat through their Lifeline Chat services.
 Additional information can be found on their website www.suicidepreventionlifeline.org

 If you feel you cannot keep yourself safe, please go to your local hospital, urgent care or emergency room or call 911.
 You can also call the National Suicide Prevention Lifeline: 988 and ask to speak to the mental health worker on call.
 I will make every attempt to inform you in advance of planned absences.